Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 ***Cost***

-The hardware required for Lustre may not be as expensive as for some other fileservers, but a hard disk based Lustre filesystem is still not cheap and if you want a performant flash based filesystem that can endure a high write load also and not only a high read load, it is very expensive.
+The hardware required for Lustre may not be as expensive as for some other filesystems, but a hard disk based Lustre filesystem is still not cheap and if you want a performant flash based filesystem that can endure a high write load also and not only a high read load, it is very expensive.
 The LUMI-O hardware is a lot cheaper, though this is also partly because it has a lower bandwidth.